No. I · Anno mmxxviBy Invitation

 Read what has arrived.

-Claims pending channel invites, decrypts new messages, prints them with provenance.
+Claims pending channel invites, decrypts new messages, fetches and decrypts any incoming files, prints them with provenance.
 Pass --for-agent when piping into an LLM.

 $ parley inbox